![]() |

 Figure 1.
 An agile approach to requirements management.

-The primary drawback to this approach is that it requires stakeholders to be actively involved with the project.
-To be fair, regardless of your approach to development if your stakeholders aren't actively involved then you project is in serious jeopardy, but with this approach you're unable to hide this problem for long.
+The primary drawback to this approach is that it requires stakeholders to be actively involved with the team.
+To be fair, regardless of your approach to development if your stakeholders aren't actively involved then your effort is in serious jeopardy, but with this approach you're unable to hide this problem for long.